 Revaluations based on independent valuer appraisals are undertaken at least once every five years.
 However, if a class of asset experiences significant changes in fair value, that class is subject to a comprehensive valuation in the reporting period, where practicable, regardless of the timing of the previous method of valuation.
-CEQ is programmed to undertake a comprehensive valuation during 2022-2023.
+A comprehensive valuation of land and buildings was undertaken as at 30 June 2023 by Herron Todd White (RQ) Pty Ltd (HTW).
+The results of the valuation are reflected in the financial statements.
+All classes carrying a fair value were last comprehensively valued as at 31 March 2018, with desktop valuations occurring in the intervening years.